sawft99/Obsidian-SecPlus/Sec+/Chapter 4 - Security Applications & Devices/Software Firewalls.md

 # About
 ---
-- Software app that protects one computer or server ^357ca6
+- Software application that protects one computer or server from unwanted traffic ^357ca6
 	- Also called "<u>Host based</u>" firewall
 - Set rules and polices for in and out traffic
 - Example
 	- Web server would accept 80 and 443 whereas desktop shouldn't
 - Versions
 	- #Windows  - #Windows Firewall
 	-  #OSX - PF and IPFW